French at University 2024: French Personal Statement Tips and More

 Le Ventre de Paris - A novel by Zola that is not as widely read as some of his others, such as Germinal and Thérèse Raquin, but is a lively and accessible work of fiction that depicts the hustle and bustle of the newly-built Les Halles marketplace in Paris.
 Zola was a writer in the Naturalism movement and was fascinated by how people were affected by their family heritage and environment.
 He creates a montage of Parisian scenes through his rich imagery, so much so that you can almost smell the ‘symphony of cheeses’ he conjures up.

-Some Useful Resources for Personal Statement Ideas & Interview Preparation
+Useful Online Resources for your French Personal Statement

 • In Our Time BBC podcast